bale of plastic bottles for recycling.

 The process of applying for and receiving a recycling rebate is the same as for any other business.
 Call 0800 211 8390 or contact us online to discuss getting your charity or non-profit organisation involved in a recycling rebate program anywhere in the UK.

-• star icon How do recycling rebates benefit the environment?
+• bin shapes icon How do recycling rebates benefit the environment?

 Recycling rebates benefit the environment as they: